TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Method

 \subsection{Joint Hypothesis Filtering}

-In this subsection, we present the joint hypothesis filter, a key component of our method designed to eliminate outliers and discontinuous disparity peaks, thereby preparing the data for subsequent processing steps. our method combines a confidence estimator and a disparity discontinuity filter to combine the aggregated score, thereby effectively removing unreliable pixels.
-Distinct from previous methods~\cite{TAPA-MVS, PCF-MVS} that permanently discard pixels, our pipeline allows for the potential restoration of discarded pixels, thus preserving more possibilities based on the practical context of the iterative correlation refinement process.
+In this subsection, we present the joint hypothesis filter, a key component of our method designed to eliminate outliers and discontinuous disparity peaks, thereby preparing the data for subsequent processing steps.
+As illustrated in Fig. \ref{fig3}, our method integrates a confidence estimator and a disparity discontinuity filter to calculate the aggregated score, thereby effectively removing unreliable pixels.
+Distinct from previous methods~\cite{TAPA-MVS, PCF-MVS} that permanently discard pixels, our pipeline allows for the potential restoration of discarded pixels, thus preserving more possibilities based on the practical context of subsequent refinement.